Tammy is the girl who…

 stuffed penny candies into her sock at the Plaid Pantry (and still feels guilty, but it was Ann’s idea.)

-destroyed Virgie’s rose garden, even though she was a real nice old lady who gave out full -sized candy bars on Halloween (also Ann’s idea.)
+destroyed Virgie’s rose garden, even though she was a very nice old lady who gave out full -sized candy bars on Halloween (also Ann’s idea.)

 ran through the sprinkler with no shirt on and got in trouble (I was only six!)